resheku/my-awesome/README.md

 - [MasoniteFramework/masonite](https://github.com/MasoniteFramework/masonite) - The Modern And Developer Centric Python Web Framework.
 Be sure to read the documentation and join the Discord channel for questions: https://discord.gg/TwKeFahmPZ
 - [MechanicalSoup/MechanicalSoup](https://github.com/MechanicalSoup/MechanicalSoup) - A Python library for automating interaction with websites.
 - [Mimino666/langdetect](https://github.com/Mimino666/langdetect) - Port of Google's language-detection library to Python.
-- [Neoteroi/BlackSheep](https://github.com/Neoteroi/BlackSheep) - Fast ASGI web framework for Aliens :alien:
+- [Neoteroi/BlackSheep](https://github.com/Neoteroi/BlackSheep) - Fast ASGI web framework for Python
 - [Netflix/bless](https://github.com/Netflix/bless) - Repository for BLESS, an SSH Certificate Authority that runs as a AWS Lambda function
 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 - [NixOS/nixops](https://github.com/NixOS/nixops) - NixOps is a tool for deploying to NixOS machines in a network or cloud.